jack4Lindsay/tag/README.md

 We now have version numbers!
 Here are the notes on what has happened for each version put out:

 NOTE: The version numbers for the server and client programs don't need to be the exact same.
 Only the first number for each version number has to be the same for proper combatibility, for example a server with version number 1.0 can be used with clients that have a version number of 1.2, 1.0, or 1.5, but not 2.3.
+However, it is strongly advised to always use the latest updated versions of both programs for maximum compatibility.

 1.0: